Special Educational Needs & Disability (SEND)

 The Department works closely with primary schools to provide a smooth transition for Special Educational and Disability Needs (SEND) students from the start.
 The team provides a range of support throughout the day depending on the students' needs.

 All students on the SEND register have a keyworker and a student profile in line with the SEN Code of Practice 2015.
-The pupil profile gets distributed to the students' teachers so they are all aware of the obstacles each individual student experiences within education, as well as their strengths and interests.
+The pupil profile is distributed to the students' teachers so they are all aware of the obstacles each individual student experiences within education, as well as their strengths and interests.

 Keyworkers will meet with students at least once a fortnight to check on their well-being and progress across the curriculum.
 Keyworkers liaise with the member of department to ensure issues/concerns are dealt with immediately.
 SEND students are assessed for external exam access arrangements in Year 9 to ensure they get the correct provision for GCSE exams.